MEGA MILLIONS ~ $ 242 millionPLAY NOW

 The court declined to accept the sale of lotteries as a basic right and supported the Kerala government’s decision to prohibit the online sale of lotteries in 2015.

-In spite of the strict guidelines issued and regulated by the states, the families still can face risk because of spending all their money on lottery tickets.
+Despite the strict guidelines issued and regulated by the states, the families still can face risk because of spending all their money on lottery tickets.
 The frauds still take place and the families with the lowest income face the horrible consequences.

-Practice has shown that it is usually the most vulnerable families and persons who buy these lotteries.
+The practice has shown that it is usually the most vulnerable families and persons who buy these lotteries.
 Usually, they have no idea how to protect themselves from fraudsters and unsanctioned retailers.

 Seeking to win the draw and change their life forever, people keep buying the tickets constantly.
 The situation of the poorest individuals in India and the problems they face due to the lottery addiction makes the idea of lotteries complicated and unacceptable by the majority of Indian residents.